-In recent years, Banking-as-a-Service (BaaS) adoption has surged, as non-financial brands have sought to offer innovative financial products directly to their customers and diversify their revenue streams, whilst banks and other financial entities have leveraged BaaS to accelerate the speed to market of new products and services.
+In recent years, Banking-as-a-Service (BaaS) adoption has surged, as non-financial brands have sought to offer innovative financial products directly to their customers and diversify their revenue streams, whilst banks and other financial entities and financial institutions have leveraged BaaS services to accelerate the speed to market of new banking products and services.

-Despite funding downturns in the fintech arena at large, BaaS is growing, with some reports suggesting that the market is poised for mainstream adoption within the next two years.
+Despite funding downturns in the fintech arena at large, BaaS services and BaaS platforms are growing, with some reports suggesting that the market is poised for mainstream adoption within the next two years.

 To understand more about the course that BaaS is set to take in 2023 and beyond, we commissioned an independent body of research of over 1,000 European business decision-makers in the UK, Belgium and the Netherlands.

-The research explores the wider market impact of BaaS, providing compelling insights as to what is important to businesses considering implementing BaaS, future embedded finance applications, as well as the trends that are set to disrupt the financial services sector in the coming years.
+The research explores the wider market impact of BaaS platforms, providing compelling insights as to what is important to businesses considering implementing BaaS, future embedded finance applications, as well as the trends that are set to disrupt the financial institution and financial services sector in the coming years.

 Businesses value banking licence and compliance expertise more than ever before

-As embedded finance continues to gain wider adoption, BaaS providers are attracting greater regulatory scrutiny.
+As embedded finance continues to gain wider adoption, including different banking products, payment processing and digital banks, BaaS (Banking-as-a-Service) providers are attracting greater regulatory scrutiny.

-Our research uncovered that 64% of decision-makers believe that BaaS will achieve mainstream adoption in the next five years, with the cost-of-living crisis acting as a catalyst, according to an additional 56%.
+Our research uncovered that 64% of decision-makers believe that BaaS, along with payment processing and digital banks, will achieve mainstream adoption in the next five years, with the cost-of-living crisis acting as a catalyst, according to an additional 56%.

-With this in mind, businesses are recognising that finding the right BaaS provider can make all the difference when it comes to delivering compliant financial services.
+With this in mind, businesses are recognising that finding the right BaaS provider can make all the difference when it comes to delivering compliant financial services and BaaS solutions.

 To that end, Vodeno’s survey found that having the necessary licence and compliance expertise is set to play a more prominent role in the industry, as 58% of respondents said that BaaS providers offering a licence alongside their tech solution will shape the BaaS market in the years to come.